Weaving a Story 2: oral stage: Production

 Gainax originally wanted the twentieth episode of the series to be titled "The Birth of Nerv".
 In the original scenario, Unit Eva-05 was to be shipped to Nerv from Germany.
 The same episode was to include a flashback to Gendo's story and an incident in which the Dead Sea evaporated fifteen years before the events of the series.
-Staff later changed its plans and conceived "Weaving A Story 2: oral stage", like the fourteen installment "Weaving a Story", as a summary that is largely centered around the reuse of already existing material.
-Several frames from previous episodes of the series are used in scenes focusing on Shinji's introspection; the staff added the scenes and made only minor changes, such as the backgrounds.
+Staff later changed their plans and conceived "Weaving A Story 2: oral stage", like the fourteenth installment "Weaving a Story", as a summary that is largely centered around the reuse of already existing material.
+During the planning stages, staff also considered the title "Shinji, the Birth" (シンジ、誕生, Shinji, tanjō) for the episode.
+The original script contains several differences from the version broadcast on TV.
+For example, Misato would have referred to only two berserk incidents involving Eva-01 instead of three, while Ritsuko would have explained that the Unit's core had "appeared" and that the Unit itself had begun to develop a will and an ego.
+Misato would also have reflected on humanity's desire to wield a tool endowed with divine power; furthermore, in her final scene with Kaji, she would have discussed the Angels' origin, saying: "I know the Angels aren't just weapons left behind by the First Indigenous Race" (使徒は第１先住民族の残したただの戦闘兵器ではない事は、わかっているわ).

+Gainax used several frames from previous episodes of the series in the scenes focusing on Shinji's introspection; the staff added the scenes and made only minor changes, such as the backgrounds.
 Gainax also included a short sequence of a child Shinji inside the laboratory as foreshadowing of an event that occurs in the following episode.
-According to writer and movie critic Dennis Redmond, the introspective sequences create "a vibrant visual rhythm which matches the subtle techno loop of the sound-track".
+According to writer and movie critic Dennis Redmond, the introspective sequences create "a vibrant visual rhythm which matches the subtle techno loop of the soundtrack".
 Images of trains and newspaper headlines are visible, along with shots of a seashore and kanji characters in various fonts.
+Scholar Philip Brophy described the episode editing as a "synapse-shredding peak", as it reaches 75 images in 10 seconds and 85 images in 11 seconds.
+Writer River Seager noted Anno showed an interest in trains since his short film At the Bus Stop (1980) and Mobile Suit Gundam: Char's Counterattack (1988); the symbol of the train then returns in Anno's next work, Love & Pop (1998).
+Seager argued that trains have fused the themes of death and modernity in Japanese media since Kenji Miyazawa's novel Night on the Galactic Railroad, which was adapted into an anime film by Gisaburō Sugii and possibly influenced Galaxy Express 999.
+Trains thus became a site of isolation, loneliness, and the desire to run away; however, in Anno's cinematography, train stations also offer the hope for growth and change, as in the final scene of "Hedgehog's Dilemma".